Vignette (literature): Ernest Hemingway

 Ernest Hemingway is noted for his novels and short stories, and was awarded the Nobel Prize for Literature in 1954.
-In Our Time is Hemingway’s collection of short stories.
+In Our Time is Hemingway's collection of short stories.
 The collection features untitled vignettes, which are fragmented yet integrated into an overarching narrative.
 The vignettes act as critical aspects of the overall stories rather than inconsequential descriptions.
 The writing style of In Our Time consists of succinct, declarative sentences characteristic of the Modernist period.
 In Our Time explores World War 1 and its aftermath, depicting themes such as masculinity, adaptation, maturity and responsibility.

+V. K. N.

+Vadakkke Koottala Narayanankutty Nair, commonly known as V. K. N. (7 April 1929 – 25 January 2004), was a prominent Malayalam writer, noted mainly for his highbrow satire.
+His work Payyan Kathakal is a collection of many small vignettes (even though not stand-alone, because of having the character Payyan as the protagonist in every one of them), which are plotless.

 Sandra Cisneros

 Sandra Cisneros is a Latina American writer, known for her bestselling novel The House on Mango Street.
 Written as a non-linear and fragmented collection of vignettes, The House on Mango Street explores Latin-American identity through the eyes of a young Latina girl growing up in Chicago.The House on Mango Street is a novel-length work consisting of individual vignettes that frame an underlying story.
 The vignettes in this novel contain succinct and readable phrases.
 They are written in a poetic style, containing imagery and metaphors, experimenting with rhythm and rhyme.
 The House on Mango Street explores themes such as coming of age, identity, class, gender, innocence, family and friendship.